Compare our best startup business loans

 How is a startup loan different to a typical business loan?

 A startup loan acts in a similar way to a business loan.
 It requires you to go through an application process and then the lender will decide if your business can use the loan and then repay it within a specific timeframe.
-Some startup loans, including the government scheme, also come with support from business advisers.
+Some startup loans, including the government scheme, also come with the benefit of support from business advisers.

 Startup loans normally come with a greater risk for lenders, so you might have to pay a higher interest rate or have a personal guarantee.
-You might also find that lenders look at your personal credit history if the business is still in the early stages.
+You might also find that lenders look at your personal credit history if the business is still in the early stages and doesn't have a credit history of its own.
+It's a good idea to try and limit your debt before applying, as lots of credit applications in a short space of time could be seen as unfavourable to lenders.

 How to choose a startup business loan

-Work out how much money you need
+Work out how much you need

 Create a business plan and think about how the loan will positively impact your business.
 Then search for lenders that are currently offering that amount of money.